drshahizan/Python-big-data/Project/No Name/readme.md

 ## Summary
 The Koalas project makes data scientists more productive when interacting with big data, by implementing the Pandas DataFrame API on top of Apache Spark.
 Pandas is the de facto standard (single-node) DataFrame implementation in Python, while Spark is the de facto standard for big data processing.

 However, in this project we did not get the chance to experience how fast Koalas and PySpark can be compared to Pandas using Google Colab.
-According to our [readings] (https://stackoverflow.com/questions/49360888/google-colab-is-very-slow-compared-to-my-pc), these are the tips and tricks which we overlooked that may be used to accelerate your processing time using Google Colab:-
+According to our [readings](https://stackoverflow.com/questions/49360888/google-colab-is-very-slow-compared-to-my-pc), these are the tips and tricks which we overlooked that may be used to accelerate your processing time using Google Colab:-

 - It can be very slow when we are reading data from Google Drive.
 Try to upload zip file to Colab and unzip there.
 - Or you can try upload Kaggle API json file to Google Colab.
 Can refer [here](https://saedhussain.medium.com/google-colaboratory-and-kaggle-datasets-b57a83eb6ef8#:%7E:text=Step%203%3A%20Upload%20Kaggle%20API%20json%20file%20to%20Google%20Colab&text=PS%3A%20You%20could%20use%20this,the%20files%20in%20the%20directory.).